A Griever's Guide to Yom Tov

 • Text them before Yom Tov

-• If hosting children, find out their food preferences or favorite toys and have on hand
+• If hosting children, find out their food preferences or favorite toys and have them on hand

-• When hosting a grieving family hand out Matzah or Maror by age and not by family
+• When hosting a grieving family for the Seder, hand out matzah or maror by age and not by family

 • Include them in your Chol Hamoed plans

-• Offer to take the kids out on Erev Chag
+• Offer to take the kids out on Erev Yom Tov